 It’s often difficult to keep information up-to-date or complete if it’s stored in disparate systems.
 If your sales team is spending time manually entering data or looking for it, they’re spending less time selling.

-If you’ve spotted one or more of these signs, your business would probably benefit from a CRM system or it’s time to invest in a new one.
+If you’ve spotted one or more of these signs, your business would likely or it’s time to invest in a new one.
 However, there are so many choices - whether you’re deciding between cloud SaaS and on-premise or between vendors.

 And there are all the different features to consider.
 So, understandably, choosing the right system can be a difficult process.
 That’s why we created our guide to choosing the right CRM.
 Filled with the answers to FAQs about CRMs to what you should consider when you’re narrowing down your options, it’s designed to help you make the right choice for your business.